willhaslett/covid-19-growth/README.md

 Creates CSV and JSON files for the nine Pandas dataframes.
 Data are synchronized with the Johns Hopkins repo at runtime.

 * **CSV**
   Comma-delimited files for each dataframe.
-Format mirrors the dataframes as described below.
+The formats mirror the dataframes as described below.

 * **JSON**
   JavaScript Object Notation files for each dataframe.
 Files are constructed using the `orient='table'` argument for